 Wyoming is a tiny village located in the state of New York.
 With a population of 382 people and just one neighborhood, Wyoming is the 925th largest community in New York.
-Wyoming has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Wyoming was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Wyoming is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Wyoming isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wyoming are a mix of both white- and blue-collar jobs.
 Overall, Wyoming is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Wyoming who work in management occupations (15.87%), sales jobs (9.62%), and office and administrative support (7.21%).

 Also of interest is that Wyoming has more people living here who work in computers and math than 95% of the places in the US.